CanDIG/tyk-keycloak-starter-kit/README.md

-# Tyk-OIDC-Starter-Kit
+# tyk-oidc-starter-kit

-A Tyk-based OIDC-compatible solution for secure full stack web development.
+This is the CanDIG solution to full-stack web application deployment with Tyk and any OpenID-compliant service provider.